yodkwtf/sql-fundamentals/README.md

 # SQL Fundamentals

 Welcome to the "SQL Fundamentals" repository!
 This repository serves as a resource for learning and practicing the basics of SQL.
-Whether you are a beginner getting started with databases or someone looking to refresh their SQL skills, this repository aims to provide hands-on examples, exercises, and explanations to help you grasp the foundational concepts of SQL.
+Whether you are a beginner getting started with databases or someone looking to refresh your SQL skills, this repository aims to provide hands-on examples, exercises, and explanations to help you grasp the foundational concepts of SQL.

 ## Table of Contents